chris-short/devopsish.com/content/post/118/index.md

 [How to measure every API call in your Go app (in fewer than 30 lines of code)](https://blog.sensu.io/how-to-measure-every-api-call-in-your-go-app) — You can only improve what you measure.

-[Murder On The Kubernetes Express: The Life And Death Of A Docker Container](https://itnext.io/murder-on-the-kubernetes-express-the-life-and-death-of-a-docker-container-d7aec13f8188) — "It’s a brutal existence but one that is extremely beneficial to you and me as developers."
+[Murder On The Kubernetes Express: The Life And Death Of A Docker Container](https://itnext.io/murder-on-the-kubernetes-express-the-life-and-death-of-a-docker-container-d7aec13f8188) — "It's a brutal existence but one that is extremely beneficial to you and me as developers."

 [Do RHEL Containers Inherit Security Compliance from the Host?](https://medium.com/shawndwells/do-rhel-containers-inherit-security-compliance-from-the-host-b3f11161d34b) — "*tl;dr:* There are 363 configuration settings applicable to RHEL 7-based container hosts.
 93 controls are not inherited and applicable to RHEL as a container image.
 85 of the 93 controls are resolvable through automation.
 The remainder requires manual review."
 Holy shit.

 [The Wireshark Foundation released Wireshark 3.0.0](https://securityaffairs.co/wordpress/81893/breaking-news/wireshark-3-0-0.html) — A long time in the making.

-[Julia’s cheat sheet for curl](https://daniel.haxx.se/blog/2019/03/05/julias-cheat-sheet-for-curl/) — I appreciate when developers appreciate the works of their users.
+[Julia's cheat sheet for curl](https://daniel.haxx.se/blog/2019/03/05/julias-cheat-sheet-for-curl/) — I appreciate when developers appreciate the works of their users.

 [Linux 5.0](https://lore.kernel.org/lkml/CAHk-=wjuG6HiGbD7DCGfvDvhr_1WZUR-eYF2qWGbYyn9k6unvg@mail.gmail.com/T/#u) — AMD FreeSync support, Btrfs file-system restores support for swap files, and, Retpoline overhead reduction work are some of the things in the new kernel.